-Below are some other venison backstrap recipes I enjoy.
+Below are the venison backstrap recipes I enjoy.

 Venison Steak Diane